Last Updated on May 16, 2023 by Ellen Christian

-In the evaporator, the sap is boiled to become maple syrup.
+In the evaporator, the sap is boiled to become syrup.
 Float valves control the level of syrup in the evaporator pans and let more fresh sap enter as there is room.

 The sugar makers still have to be hands-on during the entire process to keep the fire going and watch the quality of the syrup.
 They need to add more logs to the fire every eight minutes to keep it at the right temperature.

 When it is the right temperature and thickness, a valve is opened and the syrup enters a stainless steel pail.
 After it cools, it needs to be filtered to remove the miter (or sugar sand) so the syrup doesn’t taste gritty.

 Maple Syrup Grading

 Maple syrup is then graded by color.
-They use small bottles of maple syrup in a wooden holder to judge the color of the syrup when held against a light.
+They use small bottles of syrup in a wooden holder to judge the color of the syrup when held against a light.

 Maple syrup is not only available as a liquid to enjoy on pancakes but also as maple cream, maple candies and even granulated maple syrup.
 I got to enjoy maple on snow and maple cotton candy when I visited Green’s Sugarhouse.
 They were both amazing!

-Be sure to stop by and visit some of the events during maple syrup season in Vermont if you are in the area.
+Be sure to stop by and visit some of the events during syrup season in Vermont if you are in the area.
 I hope I’ve answered the question “Where does syrup come from?”

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.